MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 With the [MyCrypto beta](https://beta.mycrypto.com/) faucet you can easily request Ether from any of the above mentioned testnets.
 Get started with the [MyCrypto faucet](https://app.mycrypto.com/faucet) by adding your address, and request testnet Ether right away.

 ![Faucet overview](../../assets/how-to/getting-started/where-to-get-testnet-ether/faucet-intro.png)

+The amount of testnet Ether you can request in a day is limited based on the demand.
+If you need a higher amount of testnet Ether, please reach out to us through [the contact form](/contact-us), or send an email to support@mycrypto.com.
+Please include the testnet, the amount you would like, and your Ethereum address.

+---

 Below you will be able to find additional information for every testnet, and alternative faucets.